 Are ‘flushable’ wipes actually flushable?

 Most of them are not!
 Some wipes labelled as flushable are made from cotton, viscose, synthetic materials, plastics, or polyester that don’t break down quickly once they’ve been flushed.
 What’s more, some of these materials won’t ever biodegrade.
 Flushing wipes containing plastic means directly contributing to marine plastic pollution – a major environmental issue of our time.
 Our toilets are the gateway to the ocean, and so-called “flushable” wipes are blocking sewage systems, accounting for 90% of fatberg build-up, and damaging marine life.
 These kinds of wipes should never be flushed, and it’s time to start calling them out for what they really are.

 We should only ever flush the 3 P’s: pee, paper, and poo.
 We believe that wet wipes containing plastic should be banned, and we should opt for plastic free alternatives instead.
 Thankfully, there are more and more plastic free alternatives available, but it’s important to remember that biodegradable doesn’t always mean flushable.
 These wipes can be binned or composted.
 Natracare makes a range of plastic free wipes made with organic cotton – and also the Safe to Flush Moist Toilet Tissue.
-These are the first wet wipe alternative to be certified Fine to Flush by Water UK.
+These are the first wet wipe alternative to be certified both Fine to Flush by Water UK and flushable by the IWSFG.
 The Safe to Flush Moist Toilet Tissue is made entirely out of paper and begins to break down 20 minutes after flushing, and breaks down completely after 8 flushes.

 Why aren’t all flushable wipes created equal?